xelevra/prefdata/README.md

     String name;
 }
 ```
- 2. Create instance of generated class (it will be prefixed by "Prefs")
+ 2. Create an instance of the generated class (it will be prefixed by "Prefs")

 ```java
 SharedPreferences prefs = PreferenceManager.getDefaultSharedPreferences(getApplicationContext());